Encore (2021 Wanda Jackson album): Background

+The album was recorded in 2019, prior to Jackson's announcement that she was retiring from performing, following a previously undisclosed stroke which occurred in late 2018.

 Promotion

 The album's first single "It Keeps Right On a-Hurtin'" was originally a 1962 hit for American country pop singer Johnny Tillotson.
 "Good Girl Down" which features Angaleena Presley and Candi Carpenter, was written by Jackson and Presley in 2018 and originally appeared on Presley's second studio album Wrangled.
-The album is set for release on August 20, 2021 via Big Machine Records and Blackheart Records.
+The album was released on August 20, 2021 via Big Machine Records and Blackheart Records.
 She has said it will be her final album.